Private Placement Investment Fraud Attorney

 A private placement is a non-public offering used to raise capital.
 An offering that is not a public offering is exempted under Regulation D of the Securities Act from SEC registration.
-These investments are often sold to "accredited investors" by various broker-dealers.
+These investments are often sold to “accredited investors” by various broker-dealers.
 Private placement investments are generally illiquid, meaning they cannot be readily sold and are not traded on the open market.
-Private placements are typically promissory notes or shares of common stock.
+Private placements are often promissory notes or shares of common stock.

 Private placements have come under intense scrutiny following highly publicized failure at Medical Capital, Provident Asset Management, and Striker Petroleum.
 Other private placement investments include IMH Secured Loan Fund and DBSI.

 - Securities America

 - Capital Financial Services

 - Independent Financial Group